 Season 2018 and 2019 Elisabeth dedicated to her research-project A Dance Allegory to deepen her affinity with the historical Romantic movement at large through the study and combination of poetry, dance, music, philosophy and historical analysis.
 Residencies and showings took place in P.A.R.T.S/Rosas (Brussels), Vormingscentrum Destelheide, Companhia Instável (Porto), Teatro Rivoli (Porto) and DansBrabant (Tilburg).
 In Porto (Portugal) she shared her creative process with a group of 11 professional local dancers during a research-week.

-This season she will create and perform the solo Zäsur, coproduced and supported by C-TAKT, DansBrabant, Vlaams Cultuurhuis De Brakke Grond, Cultuurhuis De Warande, GC De Kroon, JOJI INC, Perpodium, the Flemish Government and The Flemish Community Commission.
-She'll also cocreate Electric Life with Thomas Vantuycom and in musical collaboration with Alain Franco, produced by fABULEUS and coproduced by Concertgebouw Brugge and Brussels Philharmonic.
+Past season she created and performed the solo Zäsur, coproduced and supported by C-TAKT, DansBrabant, Vlaams Cultuurhuis De Brakke Grond, Cultuurhuis De Warande, GC De Kroon, JOJI INC, Perpodium, the Flemish Government and The Flemish Community Commission.
+She also cocreated Electric Life with Thomas Vantuycom and in musical collaboration with Alain Franco, produced by fABULEUS and coproduced by Concertgebouw Brugge and Brussels Philharmonic.